BjartN/archiman/README.md

 * "Uses": A "uses" relation between node a and node b means that a uses b (to get its job done).
 * "RunsOn": A "runsOn" relation beweeen node a and node b means that node a runs on node b.
 Further more it also means that node b is a "Device".

-## ..which gives us the architecture metamodel
+## ..which gives us the super simple architecture metamodel

 ![The plan](https://raw.githubusercontent.com/BjartN/Archiman/master/docs/RelationshipGoals.PNG)